 Passive fall protection solutions include physical barriers, like guardrails, to prevent falls.
-Some people are surprised to find that passive fall protection is above active fall protection systems in the hierarchy.
+Some people are surprised to find that passive fall protection is above active fall protection systems in the fall protection hierarchy.
 However, passive fall protection is considered a superior option because there’s less chance of error than with personal protective equipment (PPE).

 It makes sense: one guardrail, installed correctly, can protect hundreds of individual workers from a single fall hazard.
 That certainly beats teaching one hundred workers how to use individual PPE systems correctly!

 Many types of fall hazard scenarios can be completely prevented by the installation of a passive fall protection system.
-But, if the exposure to a fall hazard cannot be mitigated by a passive system, other options may need to be implemented.
+But, if the exposure to a fall hazard cannot be mitigated by a passive system, other fall protection options may need to be implemented.